-- Project Title; - The specific FOA Topic Area being addressed - Lead Organization; - Organization Type (Business < 500 Employees; Business > 1000 Employees; Business 500-1000 Employees; Federally Funded Research and Development Center (FFRDC); Government-Owned, Government Operated; Non-Profit; University); - Whether the Application has been previously submitted to EERE; - % of effort contributed by the Lead Organization; - The Project Team, including: - o The Principal Investigator for the Prime Recipient; - o Team Members (i.e., Subrecipients); and - Key Participants (i.e., individuals who contribute in a substantive, measureable way to the execution of the proposed project); - Abstract The abstract provided should be not more than 200 words in length, and should succinctly describe the proposed research project and provide a compelling problem statement and brief explanation of how the project will achieve the FOA's objectives.
+- Project Title; - Lead Organization; - Lead Organization Type (Business < 500 Employees; Business > 1000 Employees; Business 500-1000 Employees; Government-Owned, Government Operated; Non-Profit; University); - Whether the Application has been previously submitted to EERE; - % of effort contributed by the Lead Organization; - The Project Team, including: - o The Principal Investigator for the Prime Recipient; - o Team Members (i.e., Subrecipients); and - Key Participants (i.e., individuals who contribute in a substantive, measureable way to the execution of the proposed project); - Technical Topic or Area; and - Abstract The abstract provided should be not more than 200 words in length, and should provide a truncated explanation of the proposed project.

-D. Content and Form of the Full Application
+C. Content and Form of the Full Application